catalyzeio/paas-cli-reference/combined_docs.md

 List all services for your environment
 ```

 `services` prints out a list of all services in your environment and their sizes.
 The services will be printed regardless of their currently running state.
-To see which services are currently running and which are not, use the [status](#Status) command.
+To see which services are currently running and which are not, use the <a data-unique="Status">status</a> command.
 Here is a sample command

 ```
 catalyze services